 LLB Part I Application and Enrolment Guide

-Find out all you need to know about application and enrolment for LLB Part I, including how to apply if you are already a graduate.
+Find out all you need to know about application and enrolment for LLB Part I.

-We strongly recommend that you read this application and enrolment guide for the LLB first year, and that you submit your applications correctly and complete your enrolment for both semesters as classes fill up quickly.
+We strongly recommend that you read this application and enrolment guide before applying for the first year of the LLB.
+Classes fill up quickly so it’s best to submit your application and complete your enrolment for both semesters as soon as possible.

 - Download a prospectus if you don't already have a copy